syphonetic/Powershell-LogExtractor/README.md

 How to run:

-.\logs-extractor.ps1 -> when running on local systems
+powershell -ExecutionPolicy Bypass -File .\logs-extractor.ps1 -> when running on local systems

-.\logs-extractor.ps1 [-AD] -> when running on active directories or domain controller
+powershell -ExecutionPolicy Bypass -File .\logs-extractor.ps1 -AD -> when running on active directories or domain controller

 Note: The logs will be extracted to the same directory where you had executed the script.
 Do ensure that you have ample size in your storage to run your script.